September 28, 2018 | Posted by Demian Farnworth

 Steward.
 What comes to mind when you hear that word?
 Do you think of someone who looks after passengers on a ship?
 Someone in charge of dining operations at a hotel restaurant?
 A nurse?
 A shepherd?
 All these ideas are partially correct.
 They refer to a person who actively manages affairs and looks after people. […]

 July 6, 2018 | Posted by Demian Farnworth

-About two years ago, young Ivan Haeflinger of Elma, Iowa, was under the weather.
+About three years ago, young Ivan Haeflinger of Elma, Iowa, was under the weather.
 His nose was runny, his body hurt, he coughed and he was tired.
 It was not a good day for Ivan.
 That is until the mail came.
 Around noon, Ivan’s mother, Steva, went down the driveway to fetch the mail.
 As […]

 May 16, 2017 | Posted by LCEF

 Rev. Ryan Tinetti knew his congregation would benefit from their Biblically based stewardship emphasis, but the Spokane, Washington, pastor was a bit surprised when a member actually thanked him.
 “She appreciated that it wasn’t a guilt trip reprimanding her to give more, but more an invitation to grow in her faith,” Tinetti said of LCEF’s […]